top of page

 Where Does Caraway Come From?

-Native to Europe and Western Asia, cultivated in Hungary, Germany, the Netherlands, and parts of North America.
-The plant prefers temperate climates with well-drained soil.
+Native to Europe and Western Asia, caraway is now cultivated in Hungary, Germany, the Netherlands, and parts of North America.
+It thrives in temperate climates with well-drained soil.

 Popular Varieties of Caraway seeds